Counseling & Therapy in Boulder, CO

 “How can I try to explain, when I do he turns away again.
 It’s always been the same, same old story” —Father and Son, Cat Stevens

 Learning to parent effectively creates loving, strong, caring and responsible adults for a future society.
 Parenting can be rewarding, but it is also challenging and at times overwhelming.
 Parenting requires patience, skill, and a role model to draw upon during times of turmoil.
 All too often parents lack a good role model, or forget the tools taught to them by their parent.
 Being a loving and nurturing father is challenging for many men.
 Especially for men who lacked a good role model.
 Being a father is more than providing money to the family and when men feel they are failing, but not sure why, they often become angry and withdrawn.
-I assist in helping men explore what is preventing them from being the fathers they wish they had.
+I assist in helping men explore what is preventing them from being the fathers they wish they had through counseling and depth-focused psychotherapy in the Boulder, CO area.

 All of my support is inspired by both gestalt therapy and depth-psychotherapy methods.

-In light of what you might be facing in life, I hope to meet you one day and support you through couples therapy or individual counseling.
+In light of what you might be facing in life, I hope to meet you one day and support you through counseling, therapy, or psychotherapy.

 Son.
 Husband.
 Father.
 Psychotherapist.